-Typically a new car is worth approximately 30 percent less in 3 months than the day it was purchased!
-In our example above, if you owned the car for 3 days, had physical damage coverage and the car was totaled, you could owe 20% to 30% of the $24,000 ($4,800 to $7,200 out of your pocket) even though you purchased “full coverage.”
+Typically, a new car is worth approximately 30% less in three months than when it was purchased.
+In the example above, if you owned the car for three days, had physical damage coverage and the car was totaled, you could owe 20% to 30% of the $24,000 ($4,800 to $7,200 out of your pocket), even though you purchased “full coverage.”

 Car owners often assume that if their car is totaled, it will be replaced at the amount they paid or at least the amount they owe.
 This is not so.
-Many car insurance companies offer a GAP option (Loan/Lease Gap Insurance) as an optional coverage with physical damage coverage.
-Typically, a stand-alone GAP policy is sold by a car dealer.
-If your carrier doesn’t offer it, you should consider comparing quotes and switching car insurance companies.
+Many car insurance companies offer a gap option (loan/lease gap insurance) as an optional coverage with physical damage coverage.
+Typically, a stand-alone gap policy is sold by a car dealer.
+If your carrier doesn’t offer it, consider comparing quotes and switching car insurance companies.

 — Michelle Megna contributed to this story.